Nicaragua Food Guide

 Vigorón

-Traditional Nicaraguan dish from Granada consisting of boiled yuca (cassava) topped with crispy pork rinds (chicharrones) and tangy cabbage slaw.
-Often served on banana leaves.
-Iconic street food created in 1914 by María Luisa Cisneros.
+A Granada dish of boiled yuca (cassava) piled with crispy pork rinds (chicharrones) and a tangy cabbage slaw, often served on a banana leaf.
+It dates to 1914 and is credited to María Luisa Cisneros.

 Gallo Pinto